A program designed with children in mind.

-The Nest provides accredited daycare for up to 16 children at a time and provides 3 daily highly nutritious meals along with structured playtime and educational instruction by our dedicated teachers.
+The Nest provides daycare for up to 16 children at a time and provides 3 daily highly nutritious meals along with structured playtime and educational instruction by our dedicated teachers.

 The Nest has been accredited with the highest rated Level 4 Path to Quality award.
 This accreditation is rigorous and is achieved by only 6% of the childcare providers in the state.

 Just as heads of families who enter New Hope face any number of barriers to permanent stable housing, so do their children who face a wide range of challenges to their success.

 These challenges are often compounded by insufficient support from parents who must dedicate all of their energies simply to providing food and housing for their families.

 The children’s program is designed to complement adult progress by providing individualized attention to each child, to assess any challenges to academic and social success, and to provide compensating services and activities as needed.

 Tutoring and age-appropriate activities geared to stimulate curiosity and creativity